-You will love this delicious Kale Apple Salad with Honey Dressing.
+You will love this delicious Kale and Apple Salad with Honey Dijon Dressing.
 It is dressed with a sweet honey vinaigrette and topped with crisp apples, pickled onions, salty pepitas, and bacon.

 The vinaigrette dressing is lightly sweetened with honey and pairs beautifully with the other salad ingredients.
 Because kale is so sturdy it holds up well to this sweet dressing.

-This apple kale salad recipe is one of my favorite ways to serve kale.
+This Kale and Apple Salad Recipe is one of my favorite ways to serve kale.

 Jump to: